JulieW23/GradApp/iteration-01.review.md

 1. Deciding on building an Android application to faciliate parent-teacher communication in private daycare and private elementary schools.

 The application will have the following features:
+ * A personalized update section where teachers can post and parents can receive both class updates and updates specific to their child
+ * A upcoming deadlines section where teachers can post and parents can view upcoming actions required of them (ex. tuition payment, permission form submission, items to bring on special event days or field trips)
+ * Push notification for new updates posted
  * Teacher-to-parent and parent-to-parent chat
+ * Calendar integration of reminders for parents
- * Calendar and event scheduling capabilities
+ * Event scheduling capabilities for teachers
- * Photo and video sharing to individual or all parents
+ * Photo and video sharing from teacher to individual or all parents

 This turned out well because an Android application matches our skill set.
 All members have experience with Java and most with Android.
-Our research shows there are gaps in existing solutions (HiMama, Daily Sheets, and ClassDojo) our solution can fill (ex. calendar intregration)
+Our research shows there are gaps in existing solutions (HiMama, Daily Sheets, and ClassDojo) our solution can fill (ex. calendar integration, limit on length of videos)

 Decisions did not turn out as well as you hoped: